Who's affected by a shutdown: By the numbers

 - Up to 417 national park sites could be closed, though the Trump administration is going to "try to allow limited access wherever possible," Interior Department spokeswoman Heather Swift told CNN

-- 19 Smithsonian museums will be closed
+- 19 Smithsonian museums could be closed

-Note: CORRECTION: This story has been corrected to include the District of Columbia's more recent protocol for services during a government shutdown, which includes trash pickup.